chandan989/O.R.B.I.T.E.R./README.md

 - User signs transaction to authorize ignition

 **STAGE 3: Orbital Insertion**
-- Smart contract executes launch, minting unique Digital Asset (NFT)
+- Smart contract executes launch, minting an Aptos Object representing the domain, with its ownership fractionalized into liquid shares
 - Asset achieves stable orbit with immutable on-chain telemetry data
 - Immediate visibility and trading access in the Exosphere